CEA-MetroCarac/pystack3d/doc/bkg_removal.rst

 Background removal
 ==================

-Most of the stacks acquisition techniques can engender a gray intensities increasing or decreasing due for instance to **charging** effects (on low conductive material) or to **shadowing** effects (when carving the material).
+Most of the stacks acquisition techniques can produce gray intensity variations due, for instance, to **charging** effects (on low conductive material) or to **shadowing** effects (when imaging an area deep inside the material).

-The **background removal** process step aims at reducing these **large-scale** effects on the images assuming a polynomial behaviour to be fitted and removed.
+The **background removal** process step aims at reducing these **large-scale** effects on the images, assuming a polynomial behaviour to be fitted and removed.

 .. note::